rust-lang/rustc-dev-guide/src/compiler-team.md

-- **Announcements, MCPs/FCPs, and WG-check-ins:** We share some announcements with the rest of the team about important things we want everyone to be aware.
+- **Announcements, MCPs/FCPs, and WG-check-ins:** We share some announcements with the rest of the team about important things we want everyone to be aware of.
 We also share the status of MCPs and FCPs and we use the opportunity to have a couple of WGs giving us an update about their work.
 - **Check for beta and stable nominations:** These are nominations of things to